wangcser/DSA/README.md

 # DSA Notes

-This repo. use to record my algo. notes in leetcode, OJs and DSA lessons.
+This repo. is my algorithm notes about OJs and DSA lessons.

-## 1. DSA 分类与目录结构
+## 1. DSA Notes Structure

-According to algorithm design and algorithm analysis technicals, i group my notes in those orders as follow:
+According to algorithm design and algorithm analysis technicals, i group my notes in those folders as follows:

 0. AlgoNotes：算法笔记
 1. bit：位运算